koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 `commitMount` is called from `child` to `parent`.
 So when `commitMount` for a file is called, the parent directory hasn't been created yet.

-So I have to create a directory if the parent directory doesn't exist.
+So I have to create a directory before processing the file.
 But I don't have a way to know the parent directory path.
 So let's add a `parent` property into `Instance` and `TextInstannce`.

-The type definition is already defined so I add the parent property at `appendInitialChild`.
+I add the parent property at `appendInitialChild`.

 ```ts
 export const appendInitialChild = (